-What factors influence the breakdown of pipelines and umbilicals, and what risk do these plastics pose to the marine environment?
+What factors influence the breakdown of pipelines and umbilicals (bundles of subsea cables), and what risk do these plastics pose to the marine environment?

 Objectives

-• Develop decision-making support criteria to assess risk and make decisions regarding decommissioning of pipelines and umbilicals.
+• Develop decision making support criteria to assess risk and inform decisions regarding the decommissioning of pipelines and umbilicals.

 Related Projects